judka-uriel/uriel-book/uriel_en.md

 I had written his surname.
 And then I exclaimed in amazement:
 “What?!
 You're Linkov TO-O-OO?!”
 <!-- It would be no less amusing if I had exclaimed: “You're Jewish too?!” -->
-My grandfather laughed joyfully at my naiveté, and then often recalled this amusing incident with laughter.
+My grandfather laughed joyfully at my naivety, and then often recalled this amusing incident with laughter.
 <!-- At that age I already knew that this surname was mine and my father's,
 but I did not yet know about my grandfather. -->